-The testimony of Stephen had the approval of God, and, therefore, there was power, and there were miracles, according to Acts 6:8.
+The testimony of Stephen had the approval of God, and therefore, there was power and there were miracles, according to Acts 6:8.
 The lifestyle of the early church included much spiritual sharing.
 We see this coming through in the meetings with the emphasis on prayer.

-In a challenge 31 years later, the same emphasis appears as we see, Not forsaking the assembling of ourselves together; but exhorting one another, according to Hebrews 10:25.
+In a challenge thirty-one years later, the same emphasis appears, as we see not forsaking the assembling of ourselves together, but exhorting one another, according to Hebrews 10:25.
 This was at the upper room.
-The people were gathered together with one accord, and then some 31 years later, we see that the Bible tells us, "Don't forsake the assembling of yourselves together."
-Join yourself with a good Bible-believing, Bible-preaching, Bible-teaching local church that stands upon the Word of God.
+The people were gathered together with one accord and they prayed, and some thirty-one years later, we see that the Bible tells us, don't forsake the assembling of yourselves together.
+Join yourself with a good Bible-believing, Biblepreaching, Bible-teaching local church that stands upon the Word of God.

-Well, what is thus shared is not fruitless as we read about Stephen.
+Well, what is thus shared is not fruitless, as we read about Stephen.
 The promise of God still stands.
-"My word shall not return unto me void," God says, "but it shall accomplish that which I please," Isaiah 55:11.
+"My Word shall not return unto Me void," God says, "but it shall accomplish that which I please," Isaiah 55:11.

 The testimony of Stephen apparently made an impact that had much to do with the salvation of Paul, the greatest preacher of all time.
-Remember, the people laid down their coats at the feet of a man by the name of Saul who would later become Paul the apostle.
-He would receive Jesus as his Lord and Savior and become the writer of over half of the New Testament as he was instructed by the Lord.
+Remember, the people lay down their coats at the feet of a man by the name of Saul who would later become Paul the apostle.
+He would receive Jesus as his Lord and Savior and become the writer of over half the New Testament.

 What can we see and what can we learn from the testimony of Stephen, a good witness?
 Stephen went to Heaven with a glimpse of the glory, according to Acts 7:55.
 Stephen left a message for all generations: Know the truth, live the life, and share the faith.

 Know the truth.
 The Bible says that the truth shall set you free.
 Well, what is truth?
-Jesus said, "I am the way, the truth, and the life and no man comes to the Father but by me."
+Jesus said, "I am the way, the truth, and the life, and no man comes to the Father but by Me."
 Have you trusted Jesus today as your Savior?
 Do you know Him?
-Have you shared with Him the innermost beings of your thoughts and your heart.
+Have you shared with Him the innermost beings of your thoughts and your heart?
 Why not call upon Him today and receive Him right now as your Lord, as your Savior.
 "Lord Jesus, come into my heart.
 I know I can't save myself.
 I know I'm a sinner.
-Please save me so that I can be in Heaven with you, so that I can see You as Stephen saw you, and as he's with you right now.
+Please save me so that I can be in Heaven with You, so that I can see You as Stephen saw You and as he's with You right now.
 Come into my heart.
 I turn my life over to you."

-If you'll pray a prayer like that, God says He will save you because you're honoring Him by receiving His Son as your Savior.
-Why not ask Him into your heart right now?
-And if you're saved and you're not living for Jesus, turn your life around right now by letting Him do it for you.
+If you'll pray a prayer like that, God says He'll save you, because you're honoring Him by receiving His Son as your Savior.
+Why not ask Him into your heart right now.

+If you're saved and you're not living for Jesus, turn your life around right now by letting Him do it for you.
 Come to Him.
-And if we confess our sins, He's faithful and just to forgive us our sins and to cleanse us from all unrighteousness, the Bible says.
+If we confess our sins, He's faithful and just to forgive us our sins and to cleanse us from all unrighteousness, the Bible says.
 Ask His forgiveness, not for salvation, but because you are saved, and let Him lead you and guide you.